Strawberry Shortcake for a Crowd

 - ¾ cup whole or two percent milk

 - 3 Tbsp. confectioners sugar

 - 1 tsp. vanilla extract

-Place strawberries in a medium bowl, sprinkle with 5 tbsp. of the sugar, and set aside to macerate for 30 minutes at room temperature.
+In a bowl, toss the strawberries with 5 tablespoons of the sugar and set aside to macerate for 30 minutes.

 Position a rack in the center of the oven and preheat to 400°F. Into a large bowl, sift the flour, baking powder, salt, and remaining sugar and whisk gently to combine.
 Scatter 4 tablespoons of the butter on top, then use a pastry blender or your fingers to work it into the flour mixture until it looks like coarse crumbs.
 Stir in the milk.
 Turn the dough out onto a floured surface, then shape it into a large biscuit 6 inches in diameter and 1 inch thick.
 Transfer to a parchment-lined baking sheet.